-Internationally acclaimed artist James Turrell has been creating skyspaces since 1975.
-Knight Rise, located in the Nancy and Art Schwalm Sculpture Garden at the Scottsdale Museum of Contemporary Art, is one of only 14 skyspaces open to the public in the United States.
+Internationally acclaimed artist James Turrell has been creating Skyspaces since 1975.
+Knight Rise, located in the Nancy and Art Schwalm Sculpture Garden at Scottsdale Museum of Contemporary Art, is among dozens of Skyspaces around the world.

 Emotion and Imagination